ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 ```

 I bet we can hook into `-[LongPressClapController tryToPerformClap]` method and handle clapping stuff.
-You can delve into `tryToPerformClap` to reverse more thing, I will leave it to you (spoil alert: look for method that allows to hook and bypass max 50 claps, it will be only 2 or 3 levels deeper from `tryToPerformClap`, below is the example 😊)
+You can delve into `tryToPerformClap` to reverse more thing, I will leave it to you (spoil alert: look for a method that allows to hook and bypass max 50 claps, it will be only 2 or 3 levels deeper from `tryToPerformClap`, below is the example 😊)

 ![Hook to bypass max 50 claps per post](https://thumbs.gfycat.com/ReasonableAmusingHomalocephale-size_restricted.gif)<br/>**Figure 4: Hook to bypass max 50 claps per post (client-side working only)**<br/><br/>